Why utilize a face-to-face trainer?

 Question, Persuade, Refer (QPR) – Learn simple, life-saving questions to ask a person who might be suicidal, and how to help the person get services.
 Designed for all audiences, this two-hour course provides a framework for understanding the phenomenon of suicide, as well as simple questions to confirm a suicidal crisis.
 The course also includes strategies for persuading a potentially suicidal person to seek help, along with strategies for a successful referral.

-Understanding Toxic Relationships – In the workplace or organization, people who are extremely difficult to work with, who seem to suck the life out of those around them, can be found with alarming regularity.
+Difficult People – In the workplace or organization, people who are extremely difficult to work with, who seem to suck the life out of those around them, can be found with alarming regularity.
 Confusion, guilt, upset, anger, and job changing are often the results in the people with whom they work.
 In many of these instances, the people who seem to thrive on toxic relationships are experiencing disrupted personality traits that are inflexible and maladaptive.
 Learners in this experience will be able to identify common toxic behaviors, understand the causal pathways that lead to these behaviors, and explore strategies for minimizing the impact on themselves and on the team.
-This is normally a three or four hour experience, depending on the depth of the exploration.

 Operational Security and Emergency Management

-Job 1: Operational Security in the Workplace – An ancient Chinese curse is translated, “May you live in interesting times.”
-Certainly, times are becoming more interesting, including at the work place.
-It is becoming increasingly important to increase the level of security utilized daily in the office, community, school, and home settings.
+Job 1: Operational Security in the Workplace – It is becoming increasingly important to increase the level of security utilized daily in the office, community, school, and home settings.
 This learning experience provides strategies, tips, and skills for increasing operational security and situational awareness specific to healthcare, business, and other organizations.
 The six-hour interactive learning experience covers the basics and practical application of skills in everyday settings.
-This is accomplished using a variety of learning modalities, including video training, discussion of application, demonstrations of skills, and practice skills and drills.
+This is accomplished using a variety of learning modalities, including video training, application, demonstrations of skills, and practice skills and drills.
 This course is delivered with specific application to the sector attending – primary health/mental health, office settings, etc.

 Blue Zones Living – How is it that in some places, people live significantly longer and with less disability than the rest.
 Learn how they (and you) can live a longer, healthier life and discover effective health promotion strategies for everyday living.
 Research-based and practical, this experience is based on a balanced and inclusive approach to health in all areas of daily living.